geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

   intersectionObserver.observe(stickySentinelBottom);
 }
 ```

-A vanilla JS implementation might toggle a "stuck" class on the element instead of using a callback.
-Since Svelte automatically scopes styles, it would think rules using this class are unused since "stuck" would not be referenced in the component code itself.
-That's why we use a callback here instead.

 This is our basic implementation.
 It has some bugs, but it works well enough to start using it.
 We'll circle back to some edge cases and enhancements later in the post, but let's see how we can use this action in a Svelte component.